Contexter/Ensemble-Service/README.md

 ### Key Objectives

 - **Specification-Driven Development**: Implement the FastAPI application to exactly match the OpenAPI specification.
-- **Automated Code Integration**: Use modular Python scripts to automate the creation and updating of project files and directories.
+- **Automated Code Integration**: Use modular scripts to automate the creation and updating of project files and directories.
 - **System Prompt Generation**: Generate system prompts using OpenAPI definitions.
 - **Service Interaction Management**: Orchestrate interactions between users, the Assistant, and services.
 - **Interaction Logging**: Log interactions for transparency and traceability.